awsdocs/amazon-redshift-management-guide/doc_source/query-editor-v2-team.md

 You can share queries with your team\.

-## Sharing queries and collaborating with your team<a name="query-editor-v2-share"></a>

-You can share queries with others on your team\.
-A team is set up by an administrator and is based on the IAM policy associated with an IAM user or IAM role\.
-For information about how to set up a team within query editor v2, see [Permissions required to use the query editor v2 ](redshift-iam-access-control-identity-based.md#redshift-policy-resources.required-permissions.query-editor-v2)\.
+A team is defined for a set of users who collaborate and share query editor v2 resources\.
+An administrator can create a team by adding a tag to an IAM role\.
+For more information, see [Permissions required to use the query editor v2 ](redshift-iam-access-control-identity-based.md#redshift-policy-resources.required-permissions.query-editor-v2)\.

-### Saving, browsing for, and deleting queries<a name="query-editor-v2-save-delete-queries"></a>
+## Saving, browsing for, and deleting queries<a name="query-editor-v2-save-delete-queries"></a>

 Before you can share your query with your team, save your query\.
 You can view and delete saved queries\.